-- 2. Current Municipal Services impact fees for nonresidential development are based on 19 typological categories.
+- Current Municipal Services impact fees for nonresidential development are based on 19 typological categories.
 For the proposed impact fees, TischlerBise recommends four nonresidential typologies: industrial, commercial, institutional, and office/other services. - 3.
 Proposed impact fees are considerably higher than current impact fees overall, largely due to considerably higher fees for Parks & Recreation and Police.
 The change in the Parks & Recreation impact fee is attributable to the inclusion of the Pinecrest Community Center in the calculation of the cost to maintain current levels of service for Parks facilities.
-Meanwhile, the change in the Police impact fee is attributable to the addition of a facilities component to the fee calculation.
+Meanwhile, the change in the Police impact fee is attributable to the addition of a facilities component to the fee calculation. - 4.
+Proposed impact fees recommend the introduction of an additional impact fee to cover Village expenditures related to administrative costs.